 You can't believe your sister got arrested again.
 First it was for being drunk at a Raiders game, now this.
 You're tired of bailing her out of jail and picking up the pieces of her life.
 She never learns.
 But, you continue to rescue her because you are family.

 This time, it's more serious.
-She's been arrested for a major felony and being held at the Glenn E. Dyer Detention Facility.
+She's been arrested for a major felony and being held at a detention facility.
 Where do you even begin?

 We can help.
 This article provides general information about what to expect in most cases if you or a loved one is arrested in "Oaktown."